Computing Possible and Certain Answers over Order-Incomplete Data: Introduction

 We compare our model and results to related work in Section~\ref{sec:compare}, and conclude in Section~\ref{sec:conclusion}.

 This article is an extended version of the conference paper~\cite{amarilli2017possible}.
-In contrast with~\cite{amarilli2017possible}, all proofs are included here.
-We also discovered a bug in the proof of Theorem~22 of~\cite{amarilli2017possible}, that also impacts Theorems~19 and~30 of~\cite{amarilli2017possible}.
+In contrast with the conference paper~\cite{amarilli2017possible}, all proofs are included here.
+We also discovered a bug in the proof of Theorem~22 of that paper~\cite{amarilli2017possible}, that also impacts Theorems~19 and~30 of~\cite{amarilli2017possible}.
 Consequently, these results are omitted in the present paper.